Editorial decisions Reviewers should support the Editor-in-Chief in decision-making and authors in correcting errors.

 All reviewed works should be treated as confidential documents.
 They cannot be shown to or discussed with third parties who are not authorised members of the Editorial Board.

-All reviews are made anonymously; neither does the Editor reveal information on authors to reviewers.
+All reviews are made anonymously; neither does the Editor reveal information on authors to reviewers (double blind peer review).

-Reviews should be objective.
-Derogatory personal remarks are inappropriate.
-Reviewers should clearly express their opinions and provide adequate arguments.
+Reviews should be conducted objectively.
+Personal criticism of the author is inappropriate.
+Referees should express their views clearly with supporting arguments.
 All doubts as well as critical and polemical comments should be included in the review.

 Confirmation of sources